Stewart-Okwaro/docPatAppointment-system/README.md

 # UNEP Information Technology Section Assessment
-# Note: Make sure you have git installed locally on your computer first.
+## Note: Make sure you have git and laravel installed locally on your computer first.
 open a folder in an IDE of your choice and run the following:

 ## 1. Clone GitHub repo for this project locally